cran/fcaR/README.md

 </tbody>
 </table>

-Here, a value *x* in the intersection of a row and a column indicates that the object of the corresponding row possesses the attribute in the column in a degree of at least *x* (if *x* = 0, the attribute is absent in the object, and if *x* = 1, the attribute is fully present in the object).
+Here, a value $x$ in the intersection of a row and a column indicates that the object of the corresponding row possesses the attribute in the column in a degree of at least $x$ (if $x = 0$, the attribute is absent in the object, and if $x = 1$, the attribute is fully present in the object).

 We can build a FormalContext object: